bcgov/eba-guide/_pages/index.md

 ---
 permalink: /
-Title: Introduction
+title: Introduction
 ---

 -----------------------------------------------------------------

-The Deputy Minister’s Council for Transformation and Technology (DMCTT) asked the Government Chief Information Officer to produce an Enterprise Business Architecture (EBA) for use as a reference point when assessing the alignment between the needs of our citizens, the Province’s strategic business objectives, and our long-term IMIT investments.
+The Deputy Minister’s Council for Transformation and Technology (DMCTT) asked the Government Chief Information Officer to produce an Enterprise Business Architecture (EBA) for use as a reference point when assessing the alignment between the needs of our citizens, the province’s strategic business objectives, and our long-term IMIT investments.
 Specifically, the EBA was asked to deliver:

 1. A record of collective EBA decisions that government has made to support the execution of its strategic directives and service transformation